It is easier than you think to paint a Christmas tree for your wall. Painting this extra-large tree took me less than 10 minutes, and I’m no artist!

 How To Paint A Christmas Tree

-2. Next, draw out a basic Christmas tree shape in pencil on your canvas.
-First, draw a very tall long thin triangle for the tree’s trunk.
-Then draw a wide triangle for the whole shape of the tree.
-These are just to act as basic guides when painting.
+Step 2: Draw a bare Christmas tree shape in pencil on your canvas.
+First, draw a tall, thin triangle for the tree’s trunk.
+Then draw a wide triangle for the whole body of the tree.
+These are to act as essential guides when painting.

-3. Next, using the foam brush paint the tree trunk brown.
+Step 3: Using the foam brush, paint the tree trunk brown.

-4. Next, put the two green paints together on the paint palate.
-Mix them together slightly, but not too much.
-You want to make sure, that when the brush is dipped into the paint it will pick up different shades of green on the tip of the brush.
+Step 4: Next, put the two green paints on the palate.
+Mix them slightly, but not too much.
+You want to ensure that when the brush is dipped into the paint, it will pick up different shades of green on the tip of the brush.

-5. Next, paint the leaves of the Christmas tree.
+Step 5: Next, paint the leaves of the Christmas tree.
 Dip the large painter’s brush into the green paint.
 You only want a bit of paint on the tip of the brush bristles.
 Then, paint the leaves using a dabbing motion rather than a brushing motion.
-Simple dab the tip of the brush inside the pencil-drawn triangle.
+Simple dab the end of the brush inside the pencil-drawn triangle.

-6. Carry on dipping the brush and painting the leaves onto the tree until the whole triangle is covered.
-Then take the small artist paintbrush and dab white paint onto the tree.
+Step 6: Carry dipping the brush and painting the leaves onto the tree until the whole triangle is covered.
+Then take the small artist’s paintbrush and dab white paint onto the tree.
 These white spots are to represent snow.

-7. Next, make a star for the top of the tree.
-Draw around a star-shaped cookie cutter, then paint it yellow and cut it out.
+Step 7: Make a star for the top of the tree.
+Draw around a star-shaped cookie cutter, paint it yellow and cut it out.
 Stick the star to the top of the tree.

-8. If you painted this tree on a canvas or in a picture frame like mine above, you can hang mini baubles from the tree using push pins.
+Step 8: If you painted this tree on a canvas or in a picture frame like mine, you could hang mini baubles from the tree using push pins.

-I have made a video of these painted Christmas tree tutorial to show how easy it is!
+I have made a video of these painted Christmas tree tutorials to show how easy it is!

-If you liked this painted Christmas tree then you might want to check out these tutorials for tabletop Christmas trees.
+If you liked this painted Christmas tree, you might want to check out the tutorials on these tabletop trees and DIY cone Christmas trees.

-I also have another painting tutorial on Pillarboxblue, showing you how to paint a giant pet portrait the easy way.
+I also have another painting tutorial on Pillarboxblue, showing you how to easily paint a giant pet portrait.